kylemcdonald/BaristaBot/readme.md

 ## StepperTest

 This app is based on firmataExample.
 It's modified to control a stepper motor via arduino and the EasyShield stepper driver.

+## ArduinoCode

+Contains Arduino firmware, currently this is just Standard Firmata